rowland/tuppence/SPECIFICATION.md

 ## Type Constructors

 When a type is declared in Tuppence, a default constructor is automatically provided.
-Constructors are now declared within the type’s namespace, ensuring clarity and preventing name conflicts.
+Constructors are now declared within the type's namespace, ensuring clarity and preventing name conflicts.

 When defining a *new type*, a *default constructor* is automatically created with *parameters matching the fields of the type*, including *default values*: